Vonage/vonage-php-sdk-core/README.md

 ### Receiving a Message

-Inbound messages are [sent to your application as a webhook][doc_inbound], and the client library provides a way to create an inbound message object from a webhook:
+Inbound messages are [sent to your application as a webhook][doc_inbound].
+The Client library provides a way to create an inbound message object from a webhook:

 ```php